Reputation Management for Small BusinessesAugust 27, 2021

-At the end of the day if you don’t know who you are marketing too specifically you decrease your chances of reaching them.
-Defining your target market and ultimately your specific buyers is critical to meeting the right people at the right time.
+The point here is that if you don’t know specifically who you are marketing to, you significantly decrease your chances of successfully reaching them.
+Defining your target market, and ultimately your specific buyers, is critical to meeting the right people at the right time.